 - If you’re concerned about having the healthiest home possible.

-- If you want a pet but is afraid of the allergies pet dander may cause.
+- If you want a pet but are afraid of the allergies pet dander may cause.

 - If you already have asthma and allergies with many recurrent attacks.

 - Found yourself in any of these situations?
-You should really think of buying one now!
+You should think about buying one.

-However, there are some customer concerns in having a HEPA air purifier.
-Some of the machines have gaseous by-products that can be hazardous to your health.
-In addition, most customers are complaining about the level of noise, the frequency and expense of changing the filters, electrical energy consumption and visual appeal.
+However, there are some customer concerns about having a HEPA air purifier.
+Some machines have gaseous by-products that can be hazardous to your health.

-In order for you to resolve these possible concerns, you can read well customer reviews regarding the product you will buy.
-You can also call the customer service of the company to know the noise level (in decibels) for example to prepare you for what to expect in a product.
-With regards to the frequency of replacement, there are several HEPA filter purifiers which can last 3-5 years, some are even permanent.
+You can also call the company’s customer service to know the noise level (in decibels), for example, to prepare you for what to expect in a product.
+Several HEPA filter purifiers can last 3-5 years; some are permanent.
 What’s important is that you clean your units regularly.